AXIA-DEV/axianetwork-cumulus/docs/overview.md

 ## Runtime

-Each Substrate blockchain provides a runtime.
+Each Axlib blockchain provides a runtime.
 The runtime is the state transition function of the blockchain.
-Cumulus provides interfaces and extensions to convert a Substrate FRAME runtime into a Parachain runtime.
+Cumulus provides interfaces and extensions to convert a Axlib FRAME runtime into a Parachain runtime.
 Polkadot expects each runtime exposes an interface for validating a Parachain's state transition and also provides interfaces for the Parachain to send and receive messages of other Parachains.

-To convert a Substrate runtime into a Parachain runtime, the following code needs to be added to the
+To convert a Axlib runtime into a Parachain runtime, the following code needs to be added to the
 runtime:
 ```rust
 cumulus_pallet_parachain_system::register_validate_block!(Block, Executive);